cdent/gabbi/docs/source/format.rst

                 Note that the test will be run anyway.
    ===========  =================================================  ============

-Note: When tests are generated dynamically, the ``TestCase`` name will include the respective test's ``name``, lowercased with spaces transformed to ``_``.
+.. note:: When tests are generated dynamically, the ``TestCase`` name will
+          include the respective test's ``name``, lowercased with spaces transformed to ``_``.
 In at least some test runners this will allow you to select and filter on test name.

 .. _request-parameters: